atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

 #### Create the Package

 <!-- TODO: This functionality doesn't exist yet... -->
-To get started, press <kbd class="platform-mac">Cmd+Shift+P</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+P</kbd> and start typing "Generate Grammar Package" to generate a new grammar package.
-Select "Generate Grammar Package," and you'll be asked for the path where your grammar package will be created.
+To get started, press <kbd class="platform-mac">Cmd+Shift+P</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+P</kbd> and start typing "Generate Package" to generate a new grammar package.
+Select "Package Generator: Generate Package," and you'll be asked for the path where your package will be created.
 Let's call ours `language-flight-manual`.

 {{#tip}}